 Fuchs coached the offensive line at North Dakota State, his alma mater the previous five seasons (2009-13) before coming to Wyoming.

 From 2011 through 2013, Fuchs helped NDSU to a 43-2 (.956) overall record and a 22-2 (.917) Missouri Valley Football Conference (MVFC) mark on way to its three consecutive FCS national titles.
 The 2013 NDSU squad became the first undefeated (15-0) FCS National Champion since Marshall went 15-0 to win the 1996 title.
 That 15-0 record by the Bison also set a North Dakota State school record.
 NDSU extended its winning streak to 24 consecutive games with the 2013 FCS Championship.
 That tied both the FCS and NDSU records for consecutive victories.
 The University of Pennsylvania set the FCS record of 24 consecutive wins from 1992-95.
 Montana later tied the record from 2001-02.
 The NDSU record was originally set from 1964-66.

 In 2012 and 2013, Fuchs coached Consensus First Team All-America offensive tackle Billy Turner.
-In 2011, he coached All-America offensive tackle Paul Cornick, and former center Joe Lund was selected as the FCS Rimington Award winner, which is presented to the top center in the nation each season.
-All total, he has coached nine All-Americans and 31 All-Conference performers.
-He has been on coaching staffs that have won nine conference titles during his college coaching career.
+Turner was selected in the third round of the 2014 NFL Draft by the Miami Dolphins.
+In 2011, Fuchs coached Consensus All-America offensive tackle Paul Cornick, and center Joe Lund, who was selected as the FCS Rimington Award winner, which is presented to the top center in the nation each season.
+All total, Fuchs has coached nine All-Americans and 31 All-Conference performers during his career.

 In 2013, the North Dakota State offense ranked No. 10 in the nation in scoring offense (38.7 points per game), No. 7 in rushing offense (257.3 yards per game) and No. 14 in total offense (457.5 yards per game).